-Getting advice from a local is always better in my opinion, as people who lived there for years had more time to explore the city and focus not only on the main attractions, but also the unique yet fabulous places that are off the beaten path.
+Getting advice from a local is always better, as people who lived there for years had more time to explore not only the main attractions but also the unique places off the beaten path – and I’m happy to be able to give that to you.

-If you are looking to visit the famous (or infamous, as some would like to call it) Transylvania, Targu Mures is a city which is located right in the heart of the country, in the middle of Transylvania itself.
+If you are looking to visit the famous region of Transylvania, Targu Mures is a great place to start with, as it’s located right in the heart of the country (and the well-known region).

-There are plenty of things to do here, but vampire hunting is not on the list, so we will skip right to the more modern things, from the best places in the city to have a glass of wine, to the most interesting tourist attractions.
+There are plenty of things to do here, but vampire hunting is not on the list.
+Instead, we’ll look at the modern side of the city, from the best wine spots to the most interesting tourist attractions.

-You will be pleasantly surprised to find out that Targu Mures combines various styles of architecture into something pretty unique to this place, due to the multiple influences from other countries that shaped it over time.
+You will be pleasantly surprised to find out that Targu Mures combines various styles of architecture into something unique, due to the multiple influences that shaped it over time – specifically the strong Hungarian heritage mixed with Romanian culture.

 The Palace of Culture

-This incredibly beautiful building will definitely catch your eye when you are casually walking the streets of the city, no matter how many times you’ve seen it before.
+This incredibly beautiful building will catch your eye when you are walking the streets of the city, no matter how many times you’ve seen it before.

-This amazing place looks like it totally came out of a dreamland luxurious holiday destination, but the prices are really low – you definitely have to check it out.
+This place looks like it came out of a dreamland luxury holiday destination, but the prices are reasonable.

 Click here to check prices for your dates